aschenkels-ictstudio/account/account_journal_lock_policy/README.rst

 Go to Accounting -> Settings -> Journals
 Under Advanced Settings check enforce lock and complete policy.

-Note the policy is inclusive, so if you specified 3 days after end of month, then transactions on the 3rd for the prior month would be allowed, the 4th would not.
+Note the policy is exclusive, so if you specified 3 days after end of month, then transactions on the 3rd for the prior month would not be allowed.

 Known issues / Roadmap
 ======================